This is the multi-page printable view of this section. Click here to print.

 Evaluation Scope

-• You can input up to 604,800 (7 days) seconds.
+• You can enter up to 604,800 (7 days) seconds.

 Caution

-If the evaluation range is set smaller than the collection interval or not matching a multiple of the collection interval, the alarm evaluation may not work properly.
+If the evaluation range is set smaller than the collection interval or not a multiple of the collection interval, the alarm evaluation may not work properly.

 7 days (604,800 seconds)1